apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 You need to meet the following prerequisites to run Drill:

-* Linux, Mac OS X, and Windows: Oracle JDK [version 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or [version 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if running Drill 1.6 or later
+* Linux, Mac OS X, and Windows: Oracle JDK [version 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * Windows only:
   * A JAVA_HOME environment variable set up that points to the JDK installation
   * A PATH environment variable that includes a pointer to the bin directory of the JDK installation